What is a CGI script?

 - Try again to run the CGI script manually on Aise from the command line.

 - If the script works on a command line, but not when accessing the WWW, look at the WWW server logs for a possible cause.
-Logs can be found in the directory
+Where are the logs stored?

 - Consult with more experienced colleagues.